Thursday, July 29, 2010 Detailed Auto Topics

 The human hip is a ball joint

-On many ball joints the stud will move in and out when unloaded.
-This is because the weight of the vehicle holds the ball firmly in the socket.
+On many ball joint designs the stud will move in and out when we unload the joint.
+In use, the weight of the vehicle holds the ball firmly in the socket.
 With the load removed the ball may move up and down.
-This is NOT the sign of a problem as long as there is no side to side movement.
+This is NOT the sign of a problem if no side to side movement exists.

 Things that lead to premature failure: